Getting Started in DS

 So what might “digital scholarship and data science in libraries” actually look like?

-• a subject librarian using a digital tool to clean up a set of catalogue records in order to understand gaps in the metadata and collection scope
+• a subject librarian using a digital tool (like OpenRefine) to clean up a set of catalogue records in order to understand gaps in the metadata and collection scope

 • a collaborative project to automatically transcribe handwritten texts from old manuscripts